koyadovic/Dia/README.md

 # Dia

-This is a experimental project currently in intense development state.
+This is a experimental project currently in __intense development state__.

-The entry point of the application is dia.core.diacore instance.
+The entry point of the application is _dia.core.diacore_ instance.

-For example: from dia.core import diacore
+For example: _from dia.core import diacore_

-Previously it needs to be configured in the dia.settings module.
+Previously it needs to be configured in the _dia.settings_ module.

 It has: